-When a theory or idea is put to the test or when things get serious.
+1. When a theory or idea is put to the test to see if it actually works.

-Example: Tim made a small boat that he plans to use for fishing.
-This weekend that’s coming up is when the rubber meets the road because he’s testing the boat in the water for the first time.
-He hopes it will not sink.
+Example: Tim built a small boat that he plans to use for fishing, but he’s unsure if it will float or not.
+This weekend is when the rubber meets the road because that is when he will test it on the water for the first time.

 The Origin Of ‘When The Rubber Hits The Road’

+Pop quiz!
 What drives on the road?
 Cars, of course!
-Well, there’s also trucks, motorcycles, and bikes too.
-All of these vehicles have one thing in common: they have wheels, wheels made out of rubber.
-So this phrase is likely referencing a car’s rubber wheels making contact with the road.
+And yes, there are trucks, motorcycles, and bikes driving out there as well.
+Do you know the one thing all of these vehicles have in common?
+They have wheels, wheels made out of rubber.
+Thus, it seems highly likely that this phrase is referencing a car’s rubber wheels making contact with the road.

-The earliest I could find of this phrase being used in a figurative way is in the mid-20th century.
-For example, in 1956, the newspaper Mt.
-Vernon Register News uses the phrase with the meaning of ‘getting serious.’
-In an article the writer explains that in order to be successful in advertising for radio and TV, one has to speak their language, and then he goes on to list a “collection of stylized phrases” that advertising men might use:
+The earliest I could find this phrase (with its figurative meaning) is in the mid-20th century.
+For example, it makes an appearance in a 1956 newspaper called the Mt.
+Vernon Register News.
+To give some context for he following quote, the writer of the article explains that in order to be successful in advertising for radio and TV, one has to speak their language.
+He then he goes on to list a “collection of stylized phrases” that advertising men might use:

 “How much is it going to cost?:

 ‘Let’s get down to where the rubber meets the road.”

 Notice that the expression in the quote is written with the word “meets” instead of the word “hits.”
 This is simply another way to say this phrase; both versions are commonly used.
 An early recording of this other form (where the rubber “hits” the road) appears in The Modern American Usage: A Guide by Wilson Follet, first published in 1966: